Karen Miller, Ph.D., Department Chair

 To qualify for admission to the Emergency Management graduate certificate, an applicant must:

 - Possess a bachelor’s degree from a regionally accredited college or university.

 - Have a cumulative undergraduate GPA of 2.5 or higher (on a scale of 4.0) for all college work or a 3.0 for all graduate work.

 - Submit a narrative essay of 300 to 400 words stating your career and academic goals and how the graduate certificate program will help you attain those goals.

-Students completing the Nonprofit Management graduate certificate may apply for admission to the MPA program.
-If admitted, they may receive up to 15 hours of credit towards the 39 credit hour master’s degree.
-For academic questions about the Nonprofit Management certificate and/or MPA programs, contact the MPA office at (859) 572-5326.
+Students completing the Emergency Management graduate certificate may apply for admission to the MPA program.
+If admitted, they may receive up to 15 semester hours of credit toward the 39 credit hour master’s degree.
+For academic questions about the EM and/or MPA programs, contact the MPA office at (859) 572-5326.

-A cumulative GPA of at least 3.0 must be maintained for all 500 and 600-level coursework.
-A student cannot receive the Nonprofit Management certificate without a cumulative GPA of 3.0 or above.
+A cumulative GPA of at least 3.0 must be maintained for all 500 and 600 level coursework.
+A student cannot receive the Emergency Management certificate without a cumulative GPA of 3.0 or above.
 Students falling below 3.0 will be placed on probation.
 A course may be repeated only once, and only two courses may be repeated.
 Only courses with a grade of C or below can be repeated; the repeat grade is used in the GPA determination.